sumitrathore1971/bhu-nirakshak/client1/DRAW_PLUGIN_README.md

 3. **Feature Selection**: Click on features to see detailed information
 4. **Area Calculation**: Polygon areas are automatically calculated in square kilometers
 5. **Length Calculation**: Line lengths are automatically calculated in kilometers
-6. **Smart Naming**: Use descriptive tag names for better file organization
+6. **Smart Naming**: Use descriptive tag names for better database organization
-7. **Quick Save**: Press Enter in the save dialog to quickly save your drawings
+7. **Quick Save**: Press Enter in the save dialog to quickly save to database
 8. **Cancel Save**: Press Escape to cancel the save operation
-9. **Enhanced JSON**: Exported files include metadata with tag name, date, and feature counts
-10. **Data Preservation**: Tag names are embedded in the JSON for future reference
+9. **Database Storage**: All drawings are automatically saved to PostGIS with metadata
+10. **Easy Retrieval**: Click on saved drawing cards to load them back onto the map
+11. **Export Options**: Download drawings as JSON files for external use
+12. **Collaboration**: Share drawings with team members through the database

 ## Browser Compatibility